xsa-dev/B60D/lib/mysql-connector-java-5.1.42/docs/README.txt

-   If you do not have this mapping set up correctly in the XML files you will not be able to lookup the data source using a JNDI lookup string such as: ds = (DataSource) ctx.lookup("java:comp/env/jdbc/MySQLDataSource");
+   If you do not have this mapping set up correctly in the XML files you will not be able to lookup the data source using a JNDI lookup login such as: ds = (DataSource) ctx.lookup("java:comp/env/jdbc/MySQLDataSource");

    You will still be able to access the data source directly